doncandela/mgah/mgah.md

 #### A container that can use MPI<a id="mpi-container"></a>

 - [Apptainer and MPI applications](https://apptainer.org/docs/user/latest/mpi.html) in the Apptainer docs explains in some detail how MPI works with Apptainer.
 Here we give some rather simpler examples showing how Python programs using `mpi4py` for MPI parallelism can be run with Apptainer.
+Basically I have found that if Conda is used to install OpenMPI and MPI for Python (`mpi4py`) in the container, then it will be possible for Python run in multiple containers started by `mpirun` (from OpenMPI installed outside the containers) to use MPI via `mpi4py` calls.
+This did not require setting any environment variables, unlike the examples in the Apptainer docs referenced above.

 - Make a definition file **`ompi5.def`** with the following contents.
 The `%post` commands in this file are similar to those shown above to [install OpenMPI on a PC](#install-openmpi), except that there is no need here to create a Conda environment like `ompi5` -- the container serves as the environment: